anowii/DigitalDetectives/README.md

-# Digital Detectives
+# Team 1: Digital Detectives
+## Project focus
+LLM-powered Digital Forensic tool.
+It should be a module to Autopsy (written in Python) that can parse all the files and objects extracted from HDD images and answer the questions.

 ## Branch Structure
-There are three branches, on for each sprint
+There are three branches, on for each sprint.

 - **master/**
   - **Pre-study/**: Testing and star-up setups done in the pre-study